 When preparing omnichannel orders, the company’s stock is managed in an integrated manner.
 Upon receiving a purchase order, logistics software assesses the channels (warehouses and shops) and geographic locations available in order to assign the preparation of the order.
 From the customer’s point of view, omnichannel order management makes it possible for them to buy, pick up and return their orders as they choose to do so.

 The numerous flexible options for deliveries and returns have created new logistics flows that are worth noting:

 - Order online, deliver to customer

-- BOPIS (buy online, pick up in store)
+- BOPIS (buy online, pick up in shop)

 Managing reverse logistics for online purchases from a physical establishment not only reduces returns management costs, but also creates new sales opportunities for retailers.

 Omnichannel technologies and solutions: a WMS for retail

 WMSs have remarkably improved the warehouse management of leading retailers.
 This is primarily because they deal with a huge amount and variety of SKUs and small orders, as well as an extremely high volume of inflows and outflows.
 Warehouse management systems have boosted order prep capacity and eliminated the numerous errors arising from manual management.

 Nevertheless, omnichannel strategies require all the links in the supply chain to be interconnected to maximise operations.
 This compels companies to take into account e-commerce functionalities when choosing a management system for their installation.

 In the case of our system, Easy WMS by Mecalux, we’ve developed modules that fulfil this task, allowing the omnichannel landscape to extend to the main warehouse working areas.
 Some of these capabilities include: